Sfh03031/UIFadeLabel/README.md

 pod 'UIFadeLabel'
 ```

-If you want to use the latest features of UIOverlayView use normal external source dependencies.
+If you want to use the latest features of UIFadeLabel use normal external source dependencies.

 ```ruby
 pod 'UIFadeLabel', :git => 'https://github.com/Sfh03031/UIFadeLabel.git'